 Before looking at buying new processors, it’s worth giving your current Intel CPU a quick once-over to get a better picture of where your PC’s power and performance level currently sits.
 The fastest way to do this is usually to open up your Control Panel, go to “System and Security” subheader and select ”System”.

 From here, you’ll get a quick overview of the CPU, RAM and OS currently installed on your PC.
 Under processor, you should be given the full title for your current Intel CPU.
-For example, Intel Core i7-4790 or Intel Core i7-8500U.
+For example, Intel Core i7-4790 (Amazon) or Intel Core i7-8500U (Amazon).
 You’ll also be given a rough indicator of your CPU’s clock speed, measured in Ghz.
 We’ll come back around to this and go into a bit more detail later in this article.

-The long string of numbers attached to your CPU’s name might initially seem a bit intimidating and/or confusing.
-However, understanding what those numbers mean isn’t actually all that difficult.
-Breaking things down using our earlier example:
+For now, focus on the long string of numbers attached to your CPU’s name.
+This detail might initially seem a bit intimidating and/or confusing.
+However, understanding what those numbers mean isn’t actually all that difficult to parse.

-The first part of the name - in this case, “Intel Core” - refers to the fact that this CPU is made by Intel and is part of their Core series of processors.
+The first part of the name - in this case, “Intel Core” - tells you that this CPU is made by Intel and is part of their Core series of processors.

 In Intel’s case, the different classes (either i3, i5, i7 or i9) of Core brand CPUs are varied by their specs: the number of cores, clock speed, cache size, as well as support their for more-advanced technical features like Turbo Boost 2.0 and Hyper-Threading.

 The first digit here - “4” - refers to the generation of the CPU while the rest - “790” - is the SKU, which is sort of like a serial or ID number.
 This means that, in our example, our Intel Core i7 is a fourth-gen one.